KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 **Evidence:**

-* Bennett has either infinite or a very long range on his Burst healing pyro infusion from c6, pyro dmg bonus from c6. etc.
+* Bennett has either infinite or a very long range on his Burst healing Pyro infusion from c6, pyro dmg bonus from c6. etc.

   * [YouTube](https://youtu.be/5EEAXYn3cn0)

-* Chongyun has either infinite or a very long range on Skill infusion, atk speed etc.
+* Chongyun has either infinite or a very long range on Skill infusion, ATK speed etc.

   * [YouTube](https://youtu.be/BcmzgqkkW9w)